vanxLord90/todolist-django/README.md

 Consists of todos with title of assignment and description and progress.

 # Install
-Click on green Code button's dropdown
+Click on green Code button's dropdown \n
 Select HTTPS and copy the link
 Go to terminal and clone the repository with command git clone -url Then cd into the repository's directory